adrian-sit/paperprobe/README.md

 ## Motivation

 I took an LLM-paper seminar class, and whenever I tried to ask an LLM to think of discussion questions based on a paper, it always generated very superficial or strange questions.
 In class, however, many people asked genuinely insightful questions, and I learned a lot about how to critique different papers.
-I wanted to explore whether there are methods for an LLM to learn how to ask better questions, using an example dataset I have and through agentic workflows, for example, learning from online peer reviews of other papers, or other methods.
+I wanted to explore whether there are methods for an LLM to learn how to ask better questions, using an example dataset I have for fine-tuning and through agentic workflows.
+For example, learning from online peer reviews of other papers, or other methods.

 ## Goals
 ### Learning Goals